 Compliance Premium

 A payment awarded by the Program Administrator in conjunction with a Solar Renewable Energy Credit (SREC) that is generated by a renewable energy source that meets the criteria of subsection (e) of P.U.C.
 Subst.
 R. 25.173, Renewable Energy Credit Program.
-For the purpose of the Solar Renewable Portfolio Standard (SRPS) requirements, one Compliance Premium is equal to one SREC.

-Solar Renewable Energy Credit (SREC)

-A tradable instrument that represents all of the renewable attributes associated with one MWh of production from a certified solar renewable generator.

-Solar Renewable Portfolio Standard (SRPS)

-The amount of solar capacity required to meet the requirements of subsection (f) of P.U.C.
-Subst.
-R. 25.173, Renewable Energy Credit Program.
+Note that Compliance Premiums will not be awarded after December 31, 2024, and all unused Compliance Premiums will expire by December 31, 2027.

 2.2 ACRONYMS AND ABBREVIATIONS

-ARR Adjusted SRPS Requirement

-FSRR Final SRPS Requirement

-SRPS Solar Renewable Portfolio Standard

-SREC Solar Renewable Energy Credit

-SSRR Statewide SRPS Requirement

 14.1 Overview

 (1) On May 9, 2000, the Public Utility Commission of Texas (PUCT) appointed ERCOT as Program Administrator of the Renewable Energy Credits (REC) Trading Program described in subsection (h) of P.U.C.
 Subst.
 R. 25.173, Renewable Energy Credit Program.
 On November 30, 2023, the PUCT reaffirmed ERCOT as Program Administrator of the REC Trading Program described in subsection (a)(2) of P.U.C.
 Subst.
 R. 25.173.
-The PUCT also established a Solar Renewable Portfolio Standard (SRPS) pursuant to Section 53 of House Bill 1500, enacted by the 88th Texas Legislature, Regular Session, to be phased out by September 1, 2025.
 Public Utility Regulatory Act (PURA) § 39.9113, adopted by the 88th Texas Legislature and implemented by the PUCT in P.U.C.
 Subst.
 R. 25.173, require that ERCOT administer a voluntary trading program on an ongoing basis.

 (2) The purposes of the REC Trading Program are:

-(a) To ensure that the total amount of installed generating capacity from new solar renewable energy technologies in this state totals 1,310 megawatts (MW) by January 1, 2024 and 655 MW by January 1, 2025;

-(b) To provide for a REC Trading Program to facilitate voluntary trading under subsection (g) of P.U.C.
+(a) To provide for a REC Trading Program to facilitate voluntary trading under subsection (g) of P.U.C.
 Subst.
-R. 25.173 and PURA § 39.9113, and by which the solar renewable energy requirements established by subsection (f) of P.U.C.
-Subst.
-R. 25.173 may be achieved in the most efficient and economical manner; to encourage the development, construction, and operation of new renewable energy Resources at those sites in this state that have the greatest economic potential for capture and development of this state’s environmentally beneficial Resources; to protect and enhance the quality of the environment in Texas through increased use of renewable Resources; and
+R. 25.173 and PURA § 39.9113, in the most efficient and economical manner; and

-(c) To ensure that all Customers have access to providers of energy generated by renewable energy Resources pursuant to PURA § 39.101(b)(3).
+(b) To ensure that all Customers have access to providers of energy generated by renewable energy Resources pursuant to PURA § 39.101(b)(3).

 (3) ERCOT shall administer the REC Trading Program, which became effective July 1, 2001.
 Entities participating in the REC Trading Program must register with and execute the appropriate agreements with ERCOT.